rinusser/UEFIStarter/README.md

 The root directory contains all built applications.

 :warning: Contains AC'97 audio output that may be too loud, see apps/ac97.c for details.

+### Booting from USB

+You'll need a USB storage device formatted with FAT32 for this.
+A USB stick will do, an external hard drive works just as well.
+You can boot from any UEFI-capable 64-bit x86 system, as long as "Secure Boot" is disabled.

+After successfully building UEFIStarter all you need to do is copy the ISO file's contents onto the USB device.
+If, for example, your USB device is mounted on /mnt/usb/, after copying there should be files/directories /mnt/usb/EFI, /mnt/usb/tests, /mnt/usb/.version and so on.
+On Windows it should be e.g. D:\\EFI, D:\\.version etc.

+After copying the .iso's contents onto the USB device you can boot from it.
+This usually involves pressing a vendor-specific key or key combination at boot time to get to a boot device selection, like F2, Shift-F8, F12 etc.

 ### Working on UEFIStarter